Treasures of Grace

 Treasures of Grace (TOG) is managed by a Board of Directors, also known as the Leadership Team.
 The Board is responsible for maintaining the overall policies and direction of Treasures of Grace.
 The Board appoints Officers to run Treasures of Grace, who are usually Board Members.

-Please see the By-Laws for a full description of how the Board works.
 In the event of a vacancy on the Board, new Board Members are nominated and elected by the current Board.
 Members serve a term of 1-3 years.
 Board Members have the option of serving another term immediately after their last term is finished.
 For additional details, please see the By-Laws.

 Current Officer Positions and Responsibilities are:

-The Co-Director/ Chair is responsible for convening regularly scheduled Board meetings, assigning Teachers (Lead and Aide), and creating the schedule and calendar.
-The Co- Director/Chair will work with the Co-Director/Morning Supervisor to handle absences and substitutes, and rearrange the morning schedule as needed.
+- The Co-Director/ Chair is responsible for convening regularly scheduled Board meetings, assigning Teachers (Lead and Aide), and creating the schedule and calendar.

-2. Co-Director/ Morning Supervisor & Treasurer: Jennifer Clough
+2. Co-Director, Morning Supervisor & Treasurer: Jennifer Clough

-The Co-Director/Morning Supervisor is responsible for revising Co-op policies and procedures as needed, ensuring Co-op policy adherence, handling outside teacher agreements, and overseeing class mornings.
-The Co-Director/Morning Supervisor will work with the Co- Director/ Chair to handle absences and substitutes, and rearrange the morning schedule as needed.
+- The Co-Director is responsible for revising Co-op policies and procedures as needed, ensuring Co-op policy adherence, and handling outside teacher agreements.

-The Treasurer is responsible for making a financial report at each Board meeting, preparing the annual budget, helping develop fundraising plans, and making financial information available to Board members and the public.
+- The Treasurer is responsible for making a financial report at each Board meeting, preparing the annual budget, helping develop fundraising plans, and making financial information available to Board members and the public.

-3. Communications Secretary: Shandra Davis
+3. Communications Secretary & Purchaser: Shandra Davis

-The Communications Secretary is responsible for maintaining the TOG website, getting all pertinent information on the website, and publishing content in the CHALC Newsletter, The SCRAWLS.
+- The Communications Secretary is responsible for maintaining the TOG website, getting all pertinent information on the website, and publishing content in the CHALC Newsletter, The SCRAWLS.

-4. Recording Secretary: Leah Hokenbrough
+4. Recording Secretary: April Horst

-The Recording Secretary is responsible for keeping records of Board actions, including overseeing the taking and distribution of minutes at all Board meetings, assuring that corporate records are maintained, and collecting/ updating clearances for members, outside teachers, and
+- The Recording Secretary is responsible for keeping records of Board actions, including overseeing the taking and distribution of minutes at all Board meetings, assuring that corporate records are maintained, and collecting/ updating clearances for members, outside teachers, and visitors.

 Opportunities for Feedback